hanshoglund/modulo/ReadMe.md

 description language.
 The idea is to specify functionality in the module language and implement it in any language that supports C-style calling conventions.

-This package include generators for C, Haskell and Common Lisp.
+This package include generators for C, JavaScript, Haskell and Common Lisp.

 ## Requirements